vladUng/iCoExpNet/README.md

 # To-Do

 * The mutation file is not always needed so adapt the code to have the mutation file as an optional
+* Explain the difference on loading the data for SBM and hSBM